1. What is F-1 student visa?

 3. What privileges do I enjoy on F-1 visa?

-- Transfer from one school to another or switch academic programs by notifying the change to the USCIS
+2. Transfer from one school to another or switch academic programs

-- Legally work part time on-campus.
-You may even seek off-campus employment if it is economically necessary or if it involves practical training
+b.
+Seek off-campus employment if it is economically necessary or if it involves practical training (pre- or post-completion Optional Practical Training OR Curricular Practical Training)

 4. What are the limitations of F-1 visa?

-- Attend the specific educational institution for which your visa has been approved
+- Can only attend the specific educational institution for which your visa has been approved

 5. How long can I stay in the U.S. on F-1 visa?

-The Form I-20 indicates the length of time you may stay to finish your course of study.
+When you enter the U.S. on the F-1 visa, you are admitted for “duration of stay”.
+Your stay in the U.S. is dictated by the length of the academic program as shown on the Form I-20.
 The U.S. government takes a generous position towards students who are enrolled in full time courses in U.S. universities.
 You are permitted to stay until you finish your studies.

 6. Can I extend my stay in the U.S. on F-1 visa if I am unable to complete my studies in the assigned time?